muneeb122/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+The first part of the code creates a function to do something when something is clicked, hence "handleClick".
+That something that happens in this case is a pop-up that says "hello".

+The second part of the code creates a button with the "handleClick" function (defined above) integrated so that when the button is clicked, something happens aka a pop-up appears saying "hello"

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**